jamo/irssi-stuff/scripts/README.md

      | o tab_stop                Your version is newer (2011052400->2002123102)
      | o tabcompletenick         No header in script.
      | o tag                     No version information available on network.
-     | o tf                      No version information available on network.
      | o title                   Your version is newer (3.2b-3.2)
     *| o trackbar                No header in script.
      | o trigger                 Your version is newer (1.0+-1.0)
-     | o tt                      No version information available on network.
     *| o uberprompt              No version information available on network.
      | o whois0810               No version information available on network.
      | o xlist                   Up to date.
 (1.00)